TrnsltLife/JiMEditor/Procedural/README.md

 # Milestones and Tasks
 - Improvements
+ - Implement more StoryArchetypes (that can use the same templates than the old ones)
+   - Check that StatTest all different options are hooked properly to events
  - Balance out the generator (e.g. Threat track generation, also have more options than just monsters, e.g. nazgul cry -> fear damage)
+   - ThreatLevelIncreasesTexts should perhaps be inside SupportedArchetypes and contain also more options
  - Implement StoryLocation specific random encounters (monters and other interactions) to fill in the world
- - Implement more StoryArchetypes (that can use the same templates than the old ones)

  - Improve interaction with boardgame-elements (e.g. things not directly visible in the App)
  - Implement side quests
  - Implement more StoryTemplates (with help of others?)